 Please note that all applications must be submitted online.

 IDRC is one of the world’s leaders in generating new knowledge to meet global challenges.
 We offer a number of research awards providing a unique opportunity to enhance research skills and gain a fresh perspective on crucial development issues.
 These one‐year, paid, in‐house programs of training and mentorship allow award holders to pursue their research goals and work in one of IDRC’s dynamic program or division teams.

-IDRC’s Advisory Committee on Research Ethics (ACRE) seeks a research awardee who can support research ethics programming activities and make a scholarly contribution to research ethics in international development.
+The IDRC’s Advisory Committee on Research Ethics (ACRE) seeks a Research Awardee who can help support research ethics programming activities and who can make a scholarly contribution to research ethics in international development.

 ACRE provides guidance to staff in the assessment and oversight of the research undertaken and/or supported by IDRC.
-ACRE’s mission is also to strengthen IDRC employees’ capacity to identify and address research ethic concerns that arise in their work.
-The successful candidate will allocate approximately 50% of his/her time to support ACRE’s coordinator and chair in implementing the Committee’s mandate and annual work plan.
+ACRE’s mission is also to strengthen IDRC employees’ capacity to identify and address research ethics concerns that arise in their work.
+The successful candidate will allocate about 50% of his/her time to support ACRE’s Coordinator and Chair in implementing the Committee’s mandate and annual work plan.

 Specifically, activities will include: